MUSIC OF IRELAND, SCOTLAND & CAPE BRETON

 Although he never really made it to Donegal, Dvořák's penchant for folk music did bring him to the US.
 Suggesting that at least one theme from his New World Symphony has an Irish flavor, we've paired it with Donegal slip jig, Dusty Miller.

 This song is an Andy Stewart masterpiece which has inspired so many great versions by other bands.
 This is Barry's version.
+The intro is the old English song The NonesuchThe intro is the old English song The Nonesuch.

 The Northwoods (Kaitlin Hahn)/Iron Man/Peter Street/Cloch Na Ceithre Mhile (The Low Reel)/Big John MacNeil

 Kaitlin composed the first strathspey, The Northwoods, after visiting her grandpa in Boulder Junction, Wisconsin.
 The Iron Man strathspey was composed by J. Scott Skinner.
 A performance of Peter Street exists on season 5, episode 9 of the classic 80s TV show Hart to Hart.
-Cloch Na Ceithre Mhile reel can be found on Mairead Ni Mhaonaigh and Frankie Kennedy's albam, Ceol Aduadh.
+Cloch Na Ceithre Mhile reel can be found on Mairead Ni Mhaonaigh and Frankie Kennedy's album, Ceol Aduadh.
 Big John MacNeil reel finishes off our "big set".

 This song is an old Scottish favorite.
 This version was inspired by the very short version on 100 Great Scottish Songs by Phil Cunningham.